 Oh my beloved friends, Wild Woman and Hobbit.
 In order to thrive I need to take care of both of them.
 They are a part of me.
 But sometimes they simply refuse to listen to one another.

 Hobbit says, “I’m not going unless you have a plan!”

 Wild Woman says, “Oh you’re so boooring.
 Let’s just go and see what happens!”

 Hobbit says, “I’m not going anywhere without my second breakfast!”

 Sometimes Hobbit and Wild Woman make peace with one another.
 I have found now in recent years that they are actually beginning to get along.
-To my utter surprise, I’ve even come across the two in deep conversion, making plans together.
+To my utter surprise, I’ve even come across the two in deep discussion, making plans together.

 Wild Woman and Hobbit are learning to listen to one another, one step at a time.
 Packing for my latest trip, I threw a couple of emergency tea bags in my backpack so that Hobbit could relax knowing we won’t be without tea.